Robin Gibb: Personal life

 Gibb's second marriage, from 1985 until his death, was to Dwina Murphy, an author and artist.
-She is interested in the Druidry religion and is a follower of the neo-Hindu Brahma Kumaris movement.
+She is interested in the Druidry religion.
+They had an open relationship.
 The couple had a son, Robin-John (known as RJ, b.
 21 January 1983).
 Robin-John's first major musical project was the Titanic Requiem (2012), written with Gibb and first performed at the Central Hall, Westminster, London, on 10 April 2012, by the Royal Philharmonic Orchestra and RSVP Voices.

-At 50 years of age, Gibb began an affair with his 25-year-old housekeeper, Claire Yang, and eight years later, in 2008, had a fourth child with her.
+In 2001, Gibb began an affair with his 25-year-old housekeeper, Claire Yang, and in 2008, had his fourth child with her.

 Gibb and his wife divided their time between their homes in Peel, Isle of Man, their mansion in Miami, Florida and their main residence in Thame, Oxfordshire.

 On 10 March 1988, younger brother Andy died in Oxford, of myocarditis.
 On 12 January 2003, twin brother Maurice died in Miami Beach, Florida, of complications from a twisted intestine.

 Politically, Gibb was a supporter of New Labour, the British Labour Party when Tony Blair was Prime Minister.
 He launched a rally in Huddersfield, West Yorkshire, ahead of the 2005 General Election.
 He was a close friend of Blair, who was criticised for staying at Gibb's Miami mansion during Christmas 2006.
 In 2008, Gibb publicly stated that he continued to get on "like a house on fire" with Blair and said that the then Labour prime minister, Gordon Brown, regularly listened to the Bee Gees.
 "He listens to our music every day.
 Gordon likes our music and I like Gordon", he told The Times.
 In a tribute upon his death, longtime friend Tony Blair said: "Robin was not only an exceptional and extraordinary musician and songwriter, he was a highly intelligent, interesting and committed human being.
 He was a great friend with a wonderful open and fertile mind and a student of history and politics."

 Gibb worked on behalf of several charities.
 He was the organiser of the Sunseeker Ball in aid of the Outward Bound Trust.
 For the International Confederation of Societies of Authors and Composers (CISAC), Gibb served as president from 2007 to 2012.
 He was also the longest serving president (2008–2011) of the Heritage Foundation, which honours figures of British culture and facilitated his campaign on behalf of the Bomber Command Memorial Appeal.